ylyu-fly/labwebsite/content/sections/section2.md

 Hey, I'm Ishaan, a first-year undergrad at Rutgers University majoring in Biology!
 I'm particularly interested in how genetic variations can be studied and applied to disease mechanisms for broader applications on improving human health outcomes.
 I plan to pursue medical school and hope to integrate research into my future career as a physician, with long-term interests in academic medicine and publishing impactful research.
 Outside of the lab, I enjoy staying active such as going on long runs or the gym, I love listening to good music, and enjoy spending time with friends and family.

+<span style="color: #e59f05;">**Matthew Chong**</span>

+I am a second year undergraduate student studying Molecular Biology and Biochemistry.
+I joined Lyu Lab in February 2026 and I am enjoying my progress in learning more about factors (e.g. smell) that influence lifespan.
+When I'm not in the lab, you can find me outside going on a jog, playing basketball or reading Webtoons.

 #### Alumni

 **Eli James (2023, Lab Tech)**
 **Tim Qi (2023, Lab Tech)**
+**Joel Villa (2026, Lab Tech)**
 **Selin Altunyay (2024, Undergraduate RA)**
 **Wesley Wu (2024, Undergraduate RA)**
 **Uchechi Eke (2024, Undergraduate RA)**